fuzziqersoftware/newserv/README.md

 ## Memory patches and client functions

-You can put assembly files in the system/client-functions directory with filenames like PatchName.VERS.patch.s and they will appear in the Patches menu for clients that support client functions.
-Client functions are written in SH-4, PowerPC, or x86 assembly and are compiled when newserv is started.
-The assembly system's features are documented in the comments in system/client-functions/System/WriteMemoryGC.ppc.s.
+newserv supports sending compiled functions to run on the client, for most PSO versions.
+These functions are written in SH-4, PowerPC, or x86 assembly and compiled during server startup.
+This is generally used for applying code patches to the client, but can also be used to implement new functionality, since the functions may be run at any time.
+There are many options that control client function behavior (including whether they appear in the Patches menu or can be run via the `$patch` chat command); see system/client-functions/System/WriteMemory.s for full documentation.

-The VERS token in client function filenames refers to the specific version of the game that the client function applies to.
+In these files, you'll see `.versions` lines specifying which specific versions of the game the client function is compatible with.
 Some versions do not support receiving client functions at all. *Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
 The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
 For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*

 The specific versions are: